 Program Reviews

 A Program Review is a systematic method that schools use to analyze components of their instructional programs.
 Currently, there are three Program Review areas:

 Arts and Humanities,

 Practical Living/Career Studies and

 Writing.

 Program Reviews fall under Next-Generation Instructional Programs and Supports in the accountability model.
-The arts and humanities, practical living/career studies and writing program reviews will count 23 percent of a school’s overall accountability score.
-The remaining 77 percent will come from Next-Generation Learners components (achievement, gap, growth, graduation rate and college/career-readiness).
+These program reviews will count 23 % of a school’s overall accountability score.
+The remaining 77 % will come from current KPREP Next-Generation Learners components (achievement, gap, growth, graduation rate and college/career-readiness).
 The overall score, once program review data has been integrated, will be used to set the new percentile cuts for summer 2014 targets.

 A program review requires that a school gathers evidence about how it integrates the subjects across its curricula and whether the school provides students with high-quality learning opportunities.
 The components that schools will look at are curriculum and instruction, formative and summative assessments, professional development, and leadership support and monitoring.